 Do I need to get permission to upload the video of our convention performance?
 Who do I need to get permission from?

 All media (audio, video and images) are property of Sweet Adelines International.
 You will need to get permission from the Music Services Department firstname.lastname@example.org at the headquarters office.

 What are the differences between running a chorus with a board as opposed to a management team?

 The differences between the two forms of chorus governance are around the number of members of the board/management team and the way decisions are made.
 The Music Director’s role in terms of decision making is also different.
-Check out the summary of these differences in the Run your chorus page in the Services section.
+Check out the summary of these differences in the Run your chorus page in the Resources section.

 My chorus is looking for a Musical Director.
 Can I advertise on your website?